tidymodels/themis/tests/testthat/_snaps/downsample.md

     Condition
       Error in `step_downsample()`:
       Caused by error in `prep()`:
       !
-The selector should select at most a single variable
+The selector should select at most a single variable.

 # case_weights